 What place does emotion have in business?
-It might sound as if EI is a soft skill, which it is, but no less important to leadership than the more championed hard skills.
+It might sound as if emotional intelligence is a soft skill (which it is), but that doesn’t make it less important for leadership than the more championed hard skills.

 For one, emotional intelligence helps improve a leader’s ability to make decisions because it offers a wider lens by which to see which course is the correct one.
 Naturally, understanding one’s emotional ebb and flow will increase their personal well-being, but it also acts as a valve to release the pent-up stress that comes from working life.

-That positive influence isn’t only personal but spreads to teams and increases their performance, which in turn fosters loyalty and reduces staff turnover.
+That positive influence isn’t only personal but spreads to teams and increases their performance, which in turn fosters loyalty and employee retention.

 How to Improve Your EI

-No matter how in touch with your feelings or empathetic you might be or not be there is always room for improvement.
-Emotional intelligence isn’t like a light switch, once flicked on, it stays on.
+No matter how much emotional intelligence you think you have, there is always room for improvement.
+Emotional intelligence isn’t like a light switch.
 It must be worked on.
-Here are some ways Jennifer suggested to improve your emotional self-control.
+Here are some ways to improve your emotional self-control:

 - Don’t explode when things don’t go your way.
 Yes, it can be frustrating, even maddening, but emotional outbursts only create more tension, instead of relieving it.

 - Don’t take credit for everything.
-You’re not an island, as the saying goes, but part of a team that works together and succeeds together.
+You’re not an island, but part of a team that works together and succeeds together.
 Taking all the credit is factually wrong and will result in resentments.
 Learn more self-serving bias.

 - Don’t brag about how good you are.
 Again, whatever accomplishments you’ve achieved on the job are the result of many not one.
 Plus, such an attitude hints at a hidden well of insecurity.

-When you’re working with others, Jennifer had these suggestions to improve your empathy.
+When you’re working with others, Jennifer had these suggestions to improve your empathy and emotional intelligence: